Usage Guide¶

 The primary monitoring view.
 Shows the agent's reasoning, tool calls (grouped with expandable details), operator messages you've sent, and AI-generated summaries of tool call groups.

+Each turn shows its classified intent (implementation, investigation, verification, etc.) and the specific actions taken.
 Send messages to the agent at any time using the input box at the bottom.
-The agent receives your message as an operator instruction.

 Plan¶